 Personal Line of Credit:

-The amount of a payment that is applied towards paying down the outstanding amount borrowed.
+The amount of a payment that is applied towards reducing the outstanding amount borrowed.

 A document that details the activity on a Line of Credit account including withdrawals, payments and charges assessed for a particular Billing Cycle.